feed4love/basic_bank/README.md

 The app is using the Spring Boot framework.
 The integration test of the rest controller are written with JUnit5 and Mockito.

 1) Optional dates and nulls at the transactions could cause indeterminated states in the Status according the requirements.
-It is asummed at this cases the service can return a new status UNKNOWN, or response empty HTTP 202 ACCEPTED.
+It is asummed at this cases the service can return a new status UNKNOWN, or response empty Http204 NO CONTENT.

 2) Date comparations could cause conflict regarding the requirement described as 'TODAY' as today (take into account seconds or miliseconds dont make sense, rigth?).
 Set to true the parameter TRANSACTION_STATUS_TRUNCATE_DATES means the service will trucate dates when compares itself, removing hours minutes and seconds.